This document is to guide those people who want to get started or have just started with competitive programming.

 Case 2:If he cannot break the items in fractional parts.
 Will now greedy work ?
 Try to make some test cases for which greedy will fail.

 Most of time when greedy fails its the problem can be solved by Dynamic Programming(DP).

 In my view this is one the most important topic in competitive programming.
 The problems are simple and easy to code but hard to master.
 Practice as many DP problems as much possible.

 You must go through this topcoder tutorial and you must try to solve all the problems listed below in this doc.

 (These are basic problems and some with few variations that we feel one should know.
 You must practice other DP problems too) Problems list:

 Q)Given a matrix filled with numbers.You are initially at upper left corner , you have to reach to the lower right corner.In each step you can either go right or down.When ever you go to a cell you points increase by value of that cell.What is the maximim possible points you can gain?

-CodeChef was created as a platform to help programmers make it big in the world of algorithms, computer programming and programming contests.
-At CodeChef we work hard to revive the geek in you by hosting a programming contest at the start of the month and another smaller programming challenge in the middle of the month.
+CodeChef was created as a platform to help programmers make it big in the world of algorithms, computer programming, and programming contests.
+At CodeChef we work hard to revive the geek in you by hosting a programming contest at the start of the month and two smaller programming challenges at the middle and end of the month.
 We also aim to have training sessions and discussions related to algorithms, binary search, technicalities like array size and the likes.
 Apart from providing a platform for programming competitions, CodeChef also has various algorithm tutorials and forum discussions to help those who are new to the world of computer programming.

 Here is where you can show off your computer programming skills.
-Take part in our 10 day long monthly coding contest and the shorter format Cook-off coding contest.
+Take part in our 10 days long monthly coding contest and the shorter format Cook-off and Lunchtime coding contests.
 Put yourself up for recognition and win great prizes.
 Our programming contests have prizes worth up to INR 20,000 (for Indian Community), $700 (for Global Community) and lots more CodeChef goodies up for grabs.